MuhtasimTanmoy/notebook/Language/Erlang.md

 - goto <label> jumps to the start address of the routine.
 - The last statement will be a return (ret) which expects to find a return address on the top of stack.

-This is called 'last call optimization' - it just says that if the last thing a function does is call another function, then the call can be replaced by jump to the start of the function.
+This is called `last call optimization` - it just says that if the last thing a function does is call another function, then the call can be replaced by jump to the start of the function.